-Disney to buy Fox film, some TV businesses for $52 billion
+Disney to buy Fox film, TV businesses for $52 billion

 Disney’s global footprint also expands with the acquisition of Fox’s international satellite assets, including Star TV network in India and a stake in European pay-TV provider Sky Plc.

-The acquisition will give Disney a new pipeline of shows and movies as it battles technology companies spending billions of dollars on programming shown online to siphon audiences away from traditional TV networks.
+The acquisition will give Disney a new pipeline of shows and movies as it battles technology companies spending billions of dollars on programing shown online to siphon audiences away from traditional TV networks.

+“This is the right move at the right time as the marriage of these assets creates a much more formidable Disney,” said Daniel Ives, an analyst at GBH Insights in a note to clients.

-Immediately before the acquisition, Fox will separate the Fox Broadcasting network and stations, Fox News Channel, Fox Business Network, FS1, FS2 and the Big Ten Network into a newly listed company that it will spin off to its shareholders.
+Immediately before the acquisition, Fox will separate the Fox Broadcasting network and stations, Fox News Channel, Fox Business Network, its sports channels FS1, FS2 and the Big Ten Network into a newly listed company that it will spin off to its shareholders.

+The “new” Fox is intended to grow and focus on live news and sports, Fox said.

+“It is born out of an important lesson I’ve learned in my long career in media: namely, content and news relevant to viewers will always be valuable,” 21st Century Fox Executive Chairman Murdoch said in statement.

 Disney Chief Executive Bob Iger, 66, will extend his tenure through the end of 2021 to oversee the integration of the Fox businesses.
 He has already postponed his retirement from Disney three times, saying in March he was committed to leaving the company in July 2019.